QAMinn2468/My-Neighborhood-p7/2README.md

 # Intro

-Welcome to my map of Fareham, England.
+Welcome to my map of Fareham, England, UK.
 This project is built with Yarn and React.js.
 This is project 7 of 7 in Udacity's Front End NanoDegree.  myjson.com is used for the third-party API, which provides the array of places of interest.
 This is a json file I gathered by researching various sources including MediaWiki and Google Maps.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).